 Time Signature Set the Time Signature by selecting from the drop-down lists.
 Number of Bars Type the Number of Bars required or choose Infinite from the drop-down list.

-Snap Grid Select the required resolution from the drop-down list

-The Information pane shows all currently defined Time Signatures.
-The Time Signature, Number of Bars and Snap Grid fields reflect the values for the highlighted (selected) Bars & Beats section.
+Snap Grid Select the required resolution from the drop-down list • Il currently defined Time Signatures.
+The Time Signature , Number of Bars and lues for the highlighted (selected) Bars & Beats section.

-Tempo

-BPM Choose a tempo from the common values in the drop-down list, increment or decrement in 1bpm steps with the up and down buttons or type a value in the box.
+Tempo ВРМ Choose a tempo from the common values in the drop-down list, increment or dec- rement in 1bpm steps with the up and down buttons or type a value in the box.
 Frames & Perfs Another way of expressing BPM.
-The value entered here will be reflected in the project.
+The value entered here will be reflected in the BPM field.
+Smoothing Smoothing is a ramp, used mainly when a tempo changes at some point in a project.
 For example you could smooth up gradually the passing from a 120 bpm to a 80 bpm tempo.
-Values can be selected between Note and 1/64. (or OFF)
+Values can be selected between Note and 1/64 . (or OFF) Start Enter a Start value End Enter an End value or choose Infinite from the drop-down list.